pfsense/docs/source/general/can-i-sell-pfsense.rst

 We think it is great that people want to promote and support the pfSense project.
-At the same time, we also need to verify that what is referred to as “pfSense” is a genuine instance of pfSense software and **not** modified in any way.
+At the same time, we also need to verify that what is referred to as "pfSense" is a genuine instance of pfSense software and **not** modified in any way.

 -  The pfSense name and logo **MAY NOT** be used physically on a